diogo0587/expo-project_nextdns/README.md

 - Optionally, enter your Gemini API Key (for summarization) and model (default: `gemini-1.5-flash-latest`).
   - Get a key at https://aistudio.google.com/app/apikey

 Keys and settings are securely persisted using Expo SecureStore (Android/iOS).
-On web, persistence pode exigir fallback (podemos habilitar se necessário).
+On web, há fallback para localStorage.

 ## Tabs